kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 Disparity Map
 -------------

-- :red:`Find disparity maps of a blurred stereo image pair: left to right and right to left`
+- Find disparity maps of a blurred stereo image pair: left to right and right to left
+- user has to estimate the max disparity
-- :red:`down-sampling for blur reducing`
+- down-sampling for blur reducing
+- stereo algorithm: graph cut :cite:`Kolmogorov2001` -> their code is used
-- :red:`different stereo algorithm as in paper.
-This shouldn't effect overall result.` Using SGBM :cite:`Hi2007`
+- alternative stereo matching algorithm also implemented: SGBM :cite:`Hi2007`

-- :red:`comments on SGBM parameters: choose of regularization term for smoothing, min disparity?`
-- :red:`right to left: flip images such that SGBM works`
-- :red:`violation of stereo matching condition. handle boundary pixel separately`
+- :red:`violation of stereo matching condition? handle boundary pixel separately -> how? not mentioned in paper`

 Occlusions
 ----------

-:red:`Cross-Checking to find occlusion regions.` In this implementation there is no cross checking because SGBM handles occluded regions already.
+- Cross-Checking to find occluded regions
+- using code from :cite:`Kolmogorov2001`

 Occlusions are filled with smallest neighbor disparity.
 Assumption: just objects with small disparity can be occluded.